normanmatthewjr/reading-notes/Read05.md

 ### What is CSS?

-_Cascading Style Sheets_ or **CSS** is a tool that allows you stylize your website.
-HTML can have CSS embedded inside it, but it makes complicated and hard to read.
-By creating file with the **.css** extension, you can call it in your *HTML* and it would work the same.
+_Cascading Style Sheets_ or **CSS** is a tool that allows you to stylize your website.
+HTML can have CSS embedded inside it, but makes it look complicated and hard to read.
+By creating file with the **.css** extension, you can call it in your *HTML* and it will work the same.
 You write the code in a CSS syntax.

 What is CSS syntax?
 It defines the rules by "specifying the groups of styles that should be applied to particular elements or group of element."